pvvng/react-typing-text/README.md

 ### Usage tips:

-- startDelay is applied each time the text prop changes, delaying the start of typing accordingly.
+- startDelay is applied only once when the text prop changes (initial mount or text update), and not on subsequent loops.
-- The component does not render a cursor by default; you must provide a <span> element as the cursor prop to show a cursor.
+- The onTypingStart and onTypingEnd callbacks are called on every typing start and end cycle, including loops.
-- To avoid React hydration and HTML structure errors, the cursor element should always be an inline element like <span>, since the text is wrapped inside a <p>.
+- Use loop and loopDelay to control repeated typing animations.
 - Set cursor={null} to completely disable the cursor display.

 ## TypingTextHandle